duereg/hugo-site/content/blog/20190202-project-planning-notes.md

     - This might also help with setting original expectations on delivery date

 ## Swarming
-- Full Team Swarming
+- Full Team Swarming has value
-- Single Developers on Projects
+- Reduce having single developers on projects
-- Attempting to breakdown work or introduce parallelism for projects that were not initially designed that way.
+- Attempting to breakdown work or introduce parallelism for projects that were not initially designed that way can cause problems.
-- Figuring out work that can be done in parallel (planning for multiple developers)
+- Figure out in the design phase what work that can be done in parallel (planning for multiple developers)
-- Multiple developers on projects
-- Team collaboration is superb.
-Everyone jumps on board as required.
-- When we try to make parallel when things were not planned to be swarmed